MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 Remove your ePKEA from the registry
 To prevent disclosure attack where malicious code extracts your product key from the image.
 If a bad operator can extract the product key from your devices it could be used to enable activation on their own devices, draining the available activations associated with your ePKEA.

-You should run `SLMGR.vbs /cpky` before finalizing your image to remove the product key from the registry to avoid your ePKEA from a disclosure attack and ensure that your ePKEA activation allotment isn't depleated.
+You should run `SLMGR.vbs /cpky` before finalizing your image to remove the product key from the registry to avoid your ePKEA from a disclosure attack and ensure that your ePKEA activation allotment isn't depleted.

 ```powershell
 Slmgr.vbs /cpky